All about beetroot benefits for men

 Beetroot for ED: does it work?

-While beets may have made the so-called aphrodisiac list, there is no reason to expect that it enhances sexual desire.
-There also isn’t any scientific research specifically on beetroot for ED—at least not yet.
-Any claims that beets can enhance sex hormones, improve sexual performance, or make you rock-hard are anecdotal.
+There isn’t any scientific research specifically on beetroot for ED — at least not yet.
+And while beets may have made the so-called aphrodisiac list, there is no reason to expect that beets can reliably enhance sexual desire.
+Any claims that beets can enhance sex hormones, improve sexual performance, or make you rock-hard are purely anecdotal.

 However, beets contain certain nutrients that, in theory, could benefit ED.
 For example, beets are a healthy source of nitrates, which get broken down into a compound called nitric oxide when consumed.
 What does nitric oxide have to do with erections?
 A lot, actually.

-As the name suggests, nitric oxide is composed of nitrogen and oxygen.
-It’s naturally produced by the body and is also a byproduct of nitrate-rich foods, such as nuts, leafy greens, and (you guessed it) beets.
 Nitric oxide helps maintain healthy blood flow in the body by dilating or widening blood vessels, a process crucial for getting and maintaining an erection.
-While there’s no scientific research linking beets directly to better boners, there are studies that show beets can increase nitric oxide levels in the body, which, in turn, may be beneficial for erectile function.
+While there’s no scientific research linking beets directly to better boners, there are studies that show beets can increase nitric oxide levels in the body, which, in turn, may benefit erectile function.

 As you can see, any potential beetroot benefits for men (at least in the sexual health realm) are more indirect à la the domino effect.

 It’s important to note that ED can have a variety of causes, including psychological problems, with mental health challenges such as stress, anxiety, and depression commonly contributing to the condition.
-While eating beets may be a low-risk thing to try, it’s always best to touch base with the healthcare provider to make sure any underlying issues are addressed.
+While eating beets may be a low-risk thing to try, it’s always best to consult a healthcare provider to make sure all underlying issues are appropriately addressed.

 How to use beet juice

-However, beet juice still contains essential nutrients and may be beneficial for overall health.
+That being said, beet juice still contains essential nutrients and may be beneficial for overall health.
 You can drink it on its own, add it to a smoothie, or mix it with other juices.
-If trying beet juice to enhance exercise, it’s recommended to take it 90 minutes before a workout to best reap the rewards of the ingredient.
+If trying beet juice to enhance exercise, it’s recommended to take it two and a half hours before a workout to best reap the rewards of the ingredient.

-There’s no standard on how much beet juice to drink daily, but studies on beetroot juice for exercise suggest 140 mL daily.
+There’s no standard on how much beet juice to drink daily, but studies on beetroot juice for exercise suggest 140 mL daily of concentrated beetroot juice.
 That said, try not to overdo it; beets are high in oxalate, high doses of which can raise the risk for kidney stones.

 Bottom line